suffolklibraries/sljekyll/_events/glemsford-2017-12-01-riot-night.md

 From there, we'll head back to the Village Hall, where votes will be cast and the Riot Act read before we enjoy Tavern tucker, performances from the Glemsford Morris Men, a local raconteur and a folk band.
 There will also be a licensed bar.

-Tickets are available from the library and the Angel.
+Tickets are available online (with a £1.05 booking fee) and from the library and the Angel.